 5. Workplace culture and morale

-When employer branding accurately reflects the company’s values and culture, employees who resonate with these values are more likely to thrive in the environment.
-This helps create a positive workplace culture where individuals feel supported and motivated.
+When employer branding accurately reflects the company’s values and culture, employees who share those values are more likely to feel comfortable and confident in their role.
+This creates a stronger sense of belonging from the start.

 6. Reputation and external perception